 - If you are short on time, leave in a lot of conditioner and follow up with deep conditioning or oil your hair following day or in the same weak based on how dry your hair feels post protein treatment.

 - This is a big No-No for vegetarians.
 In case you did not know, gelatin is extracted from animal by-products.
-In case you are looking for a Veg protein treatment (i.e. without egg or gelatin) then try this recipe: DIY Protein Treatment
+In case you are looking for a Veg protein treatment (i.e. without gelatin) then try this recipe: DIY Protein Treatment

 Hope this helps.
 If you have damaged hair then you should totally try this out.
 Gives a superb boost to the hair. 🙂